-The SCT has the authority to grant and revoke all concessions and permits.
-Cofetel makes recommendations to the SCT on major issues, such as amending existing telecommunications legal framework, allocating spectrum frequencies, granting, transferring, renewing or revoking concessions and applying penalties for law and concession infringements.
-The SCT makes the final decision on these issues, and once a final decision is taken, Cofetel enforce the correspondent regulation.
+The IFT is the highest authority in telecommunications and has the authority to grant and revoke all concessions and permits, including the allocation of spectrum frequencies, granting, transferring, renewing or revoking concessions and applying penalties for law and concession infringements.
+The IFT makes the final decision on these issues, and once a final decision is taken, its resolutions can only be revoked under constitutional trial (amparo indirecto), without the possibility of provisional suspension.
 (See "Risk Factors")